lexus4uhh/brialle-pictures/README.md

-# Brialle-Pictures Documentation
+# Brialle-Pictures: Image to Braille Art Converter
+**Documentation**

 ---

-## **1. Overview**
+## **1. Introduction**
-**Brialle-Pictures** is a Python project that converts images into Braille art.
-It reads a `.png` image, processes it, and outputs a text file or console representation of the image using Unicode Braille characters.
-This allows visually impaired users or anyone interested in tactile art to "see" images through touch or text.
+**Brialle-Pictures** is a Python-based tool that converts images into tactile Braille art.
+It processes input images and generates a text-based representation using Unicode Braille characters, making visual content accessible through touch or text.

+The project is designed to work with any image format supported by the **Pillow (PIL)** library, including `.png`, `.jpg`, `.bmp`, and more.

 ---